FedericoBruzzone/statistical-methods-for-machine-learning/README.md

 This repository contains a comprehensive set of exam questions for the course "Statistical Methods for Machine Learning" taught by [Nicolo Cesa-Bianchi](https://cesa-bianchi.di.unimi.it/MSA/index_22-23.html).
 The PDF document includes both the questions and their corresponding answers.
 However, please note that we do not assume any responsibility for the correctness of the answers provided.

 # Contributing
 If you notice any errors, typos, or have suggestions for improving the exam questions or answers, we welcome your contributions.
 You can open an issue or submit a pull request with your proposed changes.
-Together, we can enhance the quality and usefulness of this resource for future learners.

 # Note
 Please be aware that this repository only provides the exam questions and their corresponding answers for your reference.
 It is crucial to verify the correctness of the answers independently and consult with your instructor or peers to ensure a comprehensive understanding of the material.